U.S. flag An official website of the United States government

 Can I purchase or bring biological or medical device products from a foreign country to the U.S.?

-The same criteria applies to biological products and medical devices as human drug products.
+The same considerations generally applies to biological products and medical devices as human drug products mentioned above.

 Can FDA-regulated food products be imported for personal use?